CMASCenter/pcluster-cmaq/docs/user_guide/qa_cmaq_run.md

 ![ANO3J_BOXPLOT_CMAQv5.3.3wGCC8x8pe_vs_CMAQv5.3.3wGCC8x8pe.jpeg](../qa_plots/box_plots/8x8_vs_8x16/ANO3J_BOXPLOT_CMAQv5.3.3wGCC8x8pe_vs_CMAQv5.3.3wGCC8x16pe.jpeg)

-Box plot shows no difference between ACONC output for a CMAQv5.3.3 run using different PE configurations as long as NPCOL is fixed
+Box plot shows no difference between ACONC output for a CMAQv5.3.3 run using different PE configurations as long as NPCOL is fixed (this is true for all species that were plotted (AOTHRJ, CO, NH3, NO2, O3, OH, SO2)

 ```
 cd 16x8_vs_8x16